How to Build an Angular PWA Document Scanner Desktop App with Dynamic Web TWAIN

 ng add ng-zorro-antd

-Create a Document Viewer Component
+Step 3: Create the Document Viewer Component

 Dynamic Web TWAIN provides a document viewer control and a bunch of APIs to scan and manage documents.
 We are going to wrap the viewer as an Angular component and expose the object of Dynamic Web TWAIN to call different APIs.